openamiguel/NFTulips/README.md

 * `enterBidForTulip(uint16 tulipIndex)` to enter a bid for a specified tulip; ether value held in escrow
 * `acceptBidForTulip(uint16 tulipIndex, uint minPrice)` to accept a bid for a specified tulip
 * `withdrawBidForTulip(uint16 tulipIndex)` to withdraw a bid you previously placed; only works if your bid is currently the highest

+### FAQ

+* **How much do the tulips cost?** As of deployment, all tulips are "free".
+Anyone with an Ethereum wallet can claim them by paying Ethereum's transaction fees (which seem to keep rising...\*sigh\*).
+Over time, if tulip owners start offering tulips for sale, they cost whatever the owner charges.
+* **Why should I buy a tulip?** Great question!
+They're "free" (see above), always fresh (digital flowers don't wilt or give off bad smells), and essentially immortal (as long as Ethereum remains active).
+Above all, they might (or might not) become the next big NFT.
+But that's true of all NFTs, right?
+* **I'm not really buying a tulip, am I?** Yep, that's right.
+And that's not a jab at NFTs or digital art, by the structure of this smart contract, you are not actually buying a token of an image of a tulip.
+You're actually buying a token of a hash of the composite image of all tulips (more on that later; scroll down to "Verifying Your Tulips").
+* **How were the tulips created?** I wrote some clunky, unsightly Python code to generate the tulips.
+Although I won't be posting the code yet, I will include a hash of the file in the Ethereum contract for posterity (more on that later; scroll down to "Verifying Your Tulips").
+* **Why didn't you publish the code yet?** The Ethereum transaction fees for publishing `NFTulips.sol` are too high.
+I resorted to executing a transaction with the SHA-256 hash of `NFTulips.sol` in the data field.
+* **Will you ever publish the code?** That is the plan.
+I might have to wait for ETH2, which should diminish transaction costs considerably.
+I might also wait for ETH to drop in USD valuation, or for approximately 0.85 ETH to magically appear in my wallet.
+If I do publish the code, it will be from the same wallet address that sent a transaction with the SHA-256 hash of `NFTulips.sol` in the data field (i.e., my wallet address).
+* **Is this a scam?** The only way for me to run a scam is if people give me Ether to fund the transaction fee for publishing `NFTulips.sol`, but I choose to keep the funds instead.
+Why would I do that?
+I already wrote the code (check out the repo) and spent hours going through syntax updates and minor security upgrades; if I didn't fully intend to publish my code on the mainnet, I wouldn't have bothered!

 ### Verifying Your Tulips